MuxammilSidd/FAST-KHI-Semester-2/README.md

 - [1st Semester CFD](https://drive.google.com/drive/folders/1i-PO0_YUEPWZsDGkTKotNose_nJnya17?usp=drive_link) - by f223298 (Chiniot-Faisalabad Campus)

 Note: All relevant material to FAST NU KHI Campus has been added already from these archives.

+## 🔗 Mistakes I made in my 2nd-Semester!
+Here is a bunch of blunders I wish I hadn't made in my second semester at FAST KHI.
+(Hopefully not again)(that's what I said in first semester)
+- Started projects late (after mid02) - thinking the burden would be bearable.
+- Spent a lot of unrequired time on assignments.
+(later realizing those were graded solely based on timely submission)